APS 8 feature areas

 Optimization Engine

-• Heuristic and exact methods
+• Heuristic and exact optimization methods

 Interactive Gantt